jamf/JamfMigrator/README.md

 * Static Mobile Device Groups
 * Static User Groups

+In addition to scoping options the following are available:
-In addition, Policies can be copied in a disabled state.
+* Policies can be copied in a disabled state
+* Able to copy only items missing from the destination server - create only
+* Able to copy only items currently on the destination server - update only

 ![](./jamf-migrator/images/copyPrefs.png)
 </br></br>